Skip to content

 • Jiangsu is the most densely populated and agriculturally productive region in China.

-• There are about 74.28 million people living in this province whose size is similar to Iceland (about 1/3 of the size of Italy).
+• About 74.28 million people live in this province, whose size is similar to Iceland (about 1/3 of the size of Italy).

-• During the Nanjing massacre (which occurred over a period of six weeks starting on December 13, 1937) soldiers of the Imperial Japanese Army murdered Chinese civilians and disarmed combatants who numbered an estimated 40,000 to over 300,000, and perpetrated widespread rape and looting.
+• During the Nanjing massacre (which occurred over six weeks starting on December 13, 1937), soldiers of the Imperial Japanese Army murdered Chinese civilians and disarmed combatants who numbered an estimated 40,000 to over 300,000 and perpetrated widespread rape and looting.

-• Nanjing has been developed into an industrial center, producing petrochemicals, motor vehicles, machinery, and construction materials.
+• Nanjing has been developed into an industrial centre, producing petrochemicals, motor vehicles, machinery, and construction materials.

-• Jiangsu province it’s easily accessible since it takes less than two hours by train to get there from Shanghai.
-You can book here the train tiket.
+• Jiangsu province is easily accessible since it takes less than two hours by train to get there from Shanghai.
+You can book here the train ticket.

-Since Jiangsu has been at the center of Chinese history for a very long time you can imagine that it’s the perfect place to learn more about Chinese culture.
-Despite the fact that it’s a quite popular attraction, there are several gems that are still untouched by mass tourism.
+Since Jiangsu has been at the centre of Chinese history for a long time, you can imagine it’s the perfect place to learn more about Chinese culture.
+Even though it’s quite a popular attraction, mass tourism still leaves several gems untouched.
 These are some of them.
 Get there before they become too crowded!

 The top destinations off the beaten path in Jiangsu province

-These are the main attractions to see if you are planning a visit to this nice and interesting province in China.
+These are the main attractions to see if you plan to visit this nice and interesting province in China.

 Dangkou town (荡口)